alex1792/Scoreboard/README.md

   you creating the token, it must be a string. create_access_token(identity=str(user.id))
 - To be fixed: Update Score via socketio.emit() ✅
 ---

+### 2025/06/11
+- Add missing link: AssignUmpire, ManageMatch, CreateMatch, AssignUmpire
+- Backend Functions to be implemented: ManageMatch
+- Note: The 'Websocket is closed before the connection is etablished' warning message is generated from React server.

+  Since React server has a default hot-reload mechanism, it will establish a websocket at localhost:3000 to monitor file changes.

+  This connection may be temporarily disconnected due to browser refresh, network latency, or other reasons, causing you to see this warning.

+  This warning message will not affect your socket.io service, as well as the functionality provided in the page.
+---